 Ryan grew up on a wheat and sheep farm in the Great Southern where he gained an appreciation for nature as well as the secrets that it holds.
 This lead to him finishing his degree in Marine Science through the University of Western Australia in 2009.
 His career in marine science started with work analysing stereo baited remote underwater videos and diver operated videos at the Centre for Marine Futures at UWA as well as volunteering for multiple trips to Ningaloo and the Abrolhos Islands.
 Since 2010 he has been working for DBCA and its predecessors on various projects.
 These have ranged from coral and fish identification, monitoring and tracking of dolphins and marine turtles to running a computer lab and maintaining collected data.

 Hannah completed a bachelor’s degree with honours in biological sciences at The University of Bristol, UK and a master’s degree in science communication and education at the University of Western Australia.
-She has worked for DBCA since 2007, leading school excursions for kindy through to university students in macro-invertebrate sampling, terrestrial invertebrate sampling and marsupial monitoring and tagging in the south-west forests.
+She has worked for DBCA since 2007, leading school excursions for kindy through to university students.
 She has managed and trained passionate education staff, developed education resources and delivered professional learning to teacher groups.
 Hannah coordinated the Bush Ranger Cadets WA program, supervising and developing reward camps allowing cadets to gain experience in prescribed burning, fauna monitoring and ranger activities.
 Hannah assists with communication and education resources for North West Shelf Flatbacks.